dr-ruminski/VMW/README.md

-If you find the projet interesting, I'd be grateful for citing VMW, e.g. using bibtex:
+If you find the project interesting, I'd be grateful for citing VMW:
 ```
 @inproceedings{ruminski2018VMW,
   title={Augmenting Mixed Reality Applications with the Vibro Motors Wearable},